by Samurai Dad

 How does the Teen Brain Respond to Alcohol?

-There is a robust amount of information available about the impact of teen drinking on a developing brain.
+There has been a lot of research done about the impact of teen drinking on a developing brain.
 I used information from GWA and URMC in my effort to understand the brain’s response to alcohol.
 Critical messaging functions and structural areas called the hippocampus and prefrontal cortex are particularly vulnerable to alcohol.
 Neurotransmitters enable nerve cells to communicate with each other and other cells of the body.
 The prefrontal cortex is the area of the brain that influences planning, judgment, decision making, impulse control, and language.
 The hippocampus is an area responsible for memory and learning.

 Image Source: The National Institute on Alcohol Abuse and Alcoholism